dineshachuthan/AIStoryTellerBackendAPI/replit.md

 - Code breakage and exceptions are acceptable - no fallback logic allowed
 - No convenience hardcoding under any circumstances
 - Every function must connect to real data sources or fail authentically

+**CRITICAL PROVIDER RULE: NO FALLBACK PROVIDERS ANYWHERE**
+- ZERO TOLERANCE for fallback provider logic in voice or video systems
+- Only the configured primary provider should be used - no secondary options
+- If primary provider fails, system must throw error - no automatic switching
+- Remove all getFallbackProvider(), fallback logic, and provider switching code
+- Configuration determines single active provider - no backup providers allowed
+- System failures are acceptable - fallback providers are forbidden

 **CRITICAL DATABASE RULE: ALWAYS VERIFY EXISTING SCHEMA BEFORE CHANGES**
 - MANDATORY: Check existing database columns and structure before altering schema